Welcome to the NCSBN Portal

 Once you're licensed, utilize NCSBN resources and services to maintain your license.

-Enroll my license(s) to receive automated license expiration reminders and license status updates, from the boards of nursing through the Nursys database.
+Enroll my license(s) to receive automated license expiration reminders and license status updates, from U.S. nursing regulatory bodies through the Nursys database.